Winged Wonders: Beautiful Canadian Birds Captured on Camera

 Duane Larson of Prince Albert, Saskatchewan, writes, “I see these beautiful birds in my front yard all the time, but I had never photographed any.
 One day last winter, I decided to grab my camera and attempt to capture some pics.
 This is my first photo of a Bohemian waxwing.”

 Does this handsome cardinal look familiar?
-He’s the cover model for the December/January 2019 issue of Our Canada magazine!
+He was once the cover model for an issue of Our Canada magazine!
 Brenda Doherty of Ariss, Ontario, snapped this wonderful shot while walking in nearby St. Jacobs, Ontario, on a beautiful winter morning.

-Francis Parker of Deloraine, Man., captured this hummingbird at a nearby feeder.
+Francis Parker of Deloraine, Manitoba, captured this ruby-throated hummingbird at a nearby feeder.
 These tiny creatures can beat their wings up to 80 times per second, and need to consume one-and-a-half to three times their body weight each day.
-There are two species of hummingbirds in the Canadian Prairies: ruby-throated and rufous.
+They’re one of two species of hummingbirds in the Canadian Prairies, the other being rufous hummingbirds.

 Photographer Karen Allin snapped these two sparrows on a fall day in Toronto, Ont.
 Up to 25 species of the Emberizidae sparrow family can be found in Canada; if you hear a sparrow singing, it’s most likely a male one.

-Found throughout southern Canada, it’s no wonder these passerine birds are the name of a Toronto ball club.
-Blue jays are loud and aggressive birds who use their cries to warn other creatures.
-Thanks to Raymond St. Jean of Scarborough, Ont. for sharing this awesome pic!
+Found throughout southern Canada, it’s no wonder these loud and aggressive birds are the name of a Toronto ball club.
+They’re not just being obnoxious, though: jays will sometimes use their cries to warn other creatures of danger.
+Thanks to Raymond St. Jean of Scarborough, Ontario for sharing this awesome pic!

-The only eagle species exclusive to North America, most of Canada’s bald eagle population can be found British Columbia’s Pacific Coast, as well as Alberta, Saskatchewan, Manitoba and northwestern Ontario.
-George Vanderberg of Lethbridge, Alta. spotted this particular eagle near B.C.’s Surveyor’s Lake.
+The only eagle species exclusive to North America, most of Canada’s bald eagle population can be found along British Columbia’s Pacific Coast, as well as Alberta, Saskatchewan, Manitoba and northwestern Ontario.
+George Vanderberg of Lethbridge, Alberta, spotted this particular eagle near B.C.’s Surveyor’s Lake.

 Did you know that more than 1,000 great blue herons nest on La Grande Île in Lac Saint-Pierre near Montréal each year?
 With an average height of one metre, this is the largest heron species in North America.
 Dianne Reid of New Westminster, B.C., captured one particular blue heron looking, dare we say, grouchy?

-How lucky was photographer Norma Keith of Baltimore, Ont., to be able to feed this cute creature and snap a pic?
-Red-breasted nuthatches (pictured) can be found throughout Canada, while the white-breasted nuthatch can only be spotted in select parts of southern Canada.
+How lucky was photographer Norma Keith of Baltimore, Ontario, to be able to feed this cute creature and snap a pic?
+Red-breasted nuthatches can be found throughout Canada, while the white-breasted nuthatch can only be spotted in select parts of southern Canada.